Title IX: Foundations and hearings

 The precursor to Title IX was an executive order, issued in 1967 by President Lyndon Johnson, forbidding discrimination in federal contracts.
 Before these orders were issued, the National Organization for Women (NOW) had persuaded him to include the addition of women.
 Executive Order 11375 required all entities receiving federal contracts to end discrimination on the basis of sex in hiring and employment.
-In 1969, a notable example of its success was Bernice Sandler who used the executive order to retain her job and tenure at the University of Maryland.
-She utilized university statistics to show how female employment at the university had plummeted as qualified women were replaced by men.
+In 1969, a notable example of its success was Bernice Sandler, who used the executive order to retain her job and tenure at the University of Maryland.
+She used university statistics to show how female employment at the university had plummeted as qualified women were replaced by men.
 Sandler then brought her complaints to the Department of Labor's Office for Federal Fair Contracts Compliance, where she was encouraged to file a formal complaint; later citing inequalities in pay, rank, and admissions, among others.

 Sandler soon began to file complaints against the University of Maryland and other colleges while working with NOW and the Women's Equity Action League (WEAL).
 Sandler later filed 269 complaints against colleges and universities, which led to the events of 1970.
 In 1970, Sandler joined U.S. House Representative Edith Green's Subcommittee on Higher Education of the Education and Labor Committee, and observed corresponding congressional hearings relating to women's issues on employment and equal opportunity.
 In these hearings, Green and Sandler initially proposed the idea of Title IX.
 An early legislative draft aimed at amending the Civil Rights Act of 1964 was then authored by Representative Green.
 At the hearing, there were mentions of athletics.
 The idea behind the draft was a progressive one in instituting an affirmative action for women in all aspects of American education.